mikelnorth/master-gatsby/starter-files/sanity/sample-data/text-data.md

 ## people

 Slick is the proprietor, he inherited the business from his late grandfather.
 Refers to himself as the Pablo Escobar of pizza.
-He grows his own tomatoes and won’t let anyone ese near them...a little odd but we like him.
+He grows his own tomatoes and won’t let anyone else near them...a little odd but we like him.

 Roscoe is the leftover manager.
-Loves Puperoni.
+Loves Peperoni.
 Currently on a diet.

 After spending a summer in the New Mexico desert, August became passionate about circular foods.
 First it was waffles, now it is pizza.